-5.101 The phrase 'the enforcement or the proper administration of the law' is not confined to the enforcement or administration of statutory provisions or of the criminal law.
-It requires only that a document should have a connection with the criminal law or with the processes of upholding or enforcing civil law.74
+5.117 The phrase 'the enforcement or the proper administration of the law' in s 37(1)(a) is not confined to the enforcement or administration of statutory provisions or of the criminal law.
+It requires only that a document should have a connection with the criminal law or with the processes of upholding or enforcing civil law.
+The term 'proper administration' is intended to exclude particular instances where a law is improperly administered.